 - Also known as secretory azoospermia, it is defined as having sperm production issues.

 In males who have had a vasectomy done, azoospermia should be diagnosed eventually as well.
+Otherwise, it would mean that the vasectomy was not effective.

 Read this next: What Is Azoospermia or Zero Sperm Count? - Causes & Treatment.